Spinach Japanese aka Lands Endt

 Number of Seeds: 60

-Planting Instructions: Plant into trays early Spring and Autumn.
+Planting Instructions: Plant into trays early Autumn, and early Spring.
 Prick out at 2.5 cm diagonal spacings.
 Transplant when 6 cm high to 25 cm diagonal spacings.
+Spinach appreciates being sown after peas or beans for the most delicately flavoured leaves.
+Partial shade in hot weather can extend the harvest period by discouraging it from bolting.